mkrogemann/golr/README.md

     golr examples/lwss -g300

+another nice example is the "Pulsar"

+	golr examples/pulsar

 If you do not specify a number of generations, its value will default to 100.

 Find out more about the options of the 'golr' script by calling